Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 4 – A city of art, an open-air museum

-As we’ve already seen, Le Havre is a city of art, with its unique Auguste Perret architecture, modern and original buildings such as Jean Nouvel’s Piscine des Docks and Oscar Niemeyer’s Le Volcan, the city’s national multidisciplinary cultural stage.
-And let’s not forget the MuMa‘s remarkable Impressionist collection!
+As we have already seen, Le Havre is a city of the arts, with its unique Auguste Perret architecture and modern, original buildings such as Jean Nouvel’s Piscine des Docks and Oscar Niemeyer’s Le Volcan, the city’s national multidisciplinary cultural stage.
+And don’t forget MuMa‘s remarkable Impressionist collection!
 But that’s not all!
-Embark on a walking tour to discover the works of art that dot our city’s rich cultural past.
+Embark on a walking tour to discover the works of art that dot our town’s rich cultural past.

-From the Catène des conteneurs by French artist Vincent Ganivet to the sculpture Jusqu’au bout du monde by Fabien Mérelle and the abstract UP3 by Sabina Lang and Daniel Baumann, take time to observe all these outdoor works!
-Produced and installed to mark the 500th anniversary of the city of Le Havre in 2017, the “Un été au Havre” event (see here), they have been preserved and blend subtly with the maritime and urban landscape!
+From the Catène des conteneurs by French artist Vincent Ganivet to the sculpture Jusqu’au bout du monde by Fabien Mérelle and the abstract UP3 by Sabina Lang and Daniel Baumann, take your time to observe all these outdoor works!
+Produced and installed for the 500th anniversary of the city of Le Havre in 2017, the event “Un été au Havre” (see here), they have been preserved and blend subtly with the maritime and urban landscape!
 Don’t you think that with the sky, the sea in the background or the Perret architecture buildings, depending on the angle, these views are magical?

 Reason 5 – A prime location in Normandy

-In our opinion, Étretat is also one of the jewels of Normandy, less than a 40min drive from Le Havre.
-Its huge white cliffs have inspired many painters and photographers, as have its unique gardens, which should inspire you too.
+In our opinion, Étretat is also one of the jewels of Normandy, less than 40 minutes by car from Le Havre.
+Its huge white cliffs have inspired many painters and photographers, and its unique gardens should inspire you too.
 If you don’t have enough time to visit both, read our tips for choosing between Étretat and Honfleur here.

 Want to visit Honfleur and Étretat in 1 day from Le Havre without having to drive and at your own pace?
 Book your private tour now!